 We want you to enjoy your balcony, but we want you to do this safely.
 We expect all our customers to take the following simple steps:

 - Keep your balcony free of any flammable items and materials.
 Flammable items include large storage boxes, cushions, small balcony sheds, tins of paint, and electrical appliances such as dryers and fridges.
-You may be surprised to hear that 1 KG of plastic is equivalent to 1 KG of fuel, which is why we ask you to limit the amount of storage you have there.
+You may be surprised to hear that 1kg of plastic has the same energy when set alight as 1kg of fuel, which is why we ask you to limit the amount of storage you have there.

 - Never store gas cylinders on your balcony.
 They may explode if they are left in the sun, even in winter.